thousandbrainsproject/tbp.monty/rfcs/0000_hypotheses_resampling.md

 # Summary

 Resample hypotheses at every step in a manner inspired by particle-filters.
 This is the first step for Monty to interact with multiple objects and recognize compositional objects.
 The newly sampled hypotheses will come from:
-1) a subset (uniformly sampled) of new hypotheses initialized based on the current step observation.
+1) **Informed Hypotheses:** a subset (uniformly sampled) of new hypotheses initialized based on the current step observation (i.e., sensed pose).
-2) a set of newly sampled hypotheses from the distribution of the most likely hypotheses.
+2) **Reinforced Hypotheses:** a set of newly sampled hypotheses from the distribution of the most rapidly rising hypotheses.
-3) a subset of the old hypotheses based on the metric representing the most likely hypotheses.
+3) **Old Hypotheses:** a subset of the old hypotheses, sampled based on the most rapidly rising hypotheses.

+The total of these three hypotheses will be used to replace the existing hypotheses at each **matching step** of `EvidenceLM`.

 # High-Level Motivation